Planning Service Privacy Notice

 We sometimes need to share your information within the Council or with other organisations.
 We will only share your information when necessary and when the law allows us to, and we will only share the minimum information we need to.
 For planning matters your information will be shared in the following ways:

-• If you submit comments about a Planning application your name and address will be published on the Planning Applications Online
+- Prior to 1st July 2024 if you submitted comments about a Planning application your name and address will have been published on the Planning Applications Online.
+Any comments received from 1st July 2024 your name and address will be removed before publication

 We generally only share your information where doing so is necessary to planning services; however, in special cases we may also share your information with other individuals and organisations.
 For example, if you make a complaint to your Councillor, or if the sharing would help with a safeguarding issue, or help prevent a crime.
 Sometimes, we might share your information without your knowledge